shawnnguyenmck/shawnnguyenmck.github.io/README.md

 This course will span 2 weeks, meet 3 times a week, 2 hours per day.
 At the end of each week, we'll build and deeply understand a component in a simulated distributed system with full end to end testing.
 The course components we will be building will be modeled after [FlyIO Gossip Columns](https://fly.io/dist-sys/).

 Sessions will be held in-person at the office.
-Join [Slack] #distributed-systems-learning if you're interested in attending - schedules/details will be posted there.
+Join [slack] #distributed-systems-learning if you're interested in attending - schedules/details will be posted there.

 ## *Course Prerequisites*:
 1. Golang programming knowledge
 2. Fundamental Systems Knowledge (networking, concurrency, filesystems, locks)